 A person who has no fucks left to give is in fact, a very caring person.
 It's just a person who doesn't waste their time on what doesn't matter.

-In December 2017 I quit my job in Corporate America to focus on blogging full time.
+In December 2017 I quit my job in Corporate America to focus on blogging full-time.
 When sharing that news here on Wardrobe Oxygen, I wrote this piece and within it, this paragraph:

 Not giving a shit is passive, running out of fucks to give is active.
 When you run out of fucks, you make a decision, and just like quitting something, you are initiating change.
 And just like quitting what is unhealthy or unproductive makes you a winner, running out of fucks makes you care about what is most important, and that is stylish.

-This year had me questioning a lot.
+The past few years had me questioning a lot.
 I questioned my purpose, my job, my value, my actions, my beliefs, my shopping habits, my past, my priorities, and my personal style.
 I went through highs and lows of not giving a shit to not giving a fuck to caring too much about what doesn't matter to finding small moments of it all aligning and finding growth and self-care.